kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 ## The verdict and conferral

-After the committee deliberates, the promotor confers the doctorate and hands over the diploma.
+After the committee deliberates, the promoters confer the doctorate, hand over the diploma, and deliver a laudatio (praise speech).

 {% include gallery id="gallery_conferral" caption="The moment of conferral." %}